Enhancement and Suppression of Decay Rates in an Accelerated Fermionic Cavity Coupled to a Massive Field: Conclusion

 Quantum simulators circumvent this issue by engineering effective light fields where the effective mass energy $M_{\text{eff}}c^2$ can be made very small (e.g., through low-frequency modes or synthetic materials).
 This allows the condition $M_{\text{eff}}c^2 \ll \hbar a/c$ to be satisfied, enabling access to a regime where the decay rate is governed by a measurable, algebraic enhancement.
-We emphasize that this enhancement is a geometric, non-thermal effect arising from acceleration-induced mode mixing, distinct from Fermi-Dirac stimulation by the Unruh thermal bath.

-Consequently, quantum simulation emerges as the most viable path forward, enabling the engineering of systems where this fundamental constraint is circumvented.
-The experimental verification of our predicted geometric enhancement $\Gamma_{\text{left}}/\Gamma_{\text{in}}\sim \frac{al/c^2}{\ln (1+al/c^2)}$ for an intermediate cavity size ($al\sim c^2$) would represent a landmark achievement, providing direct evidence of non-inertial quantum effects by measuring this clear, geometric signature.

-Several experimental avenues appear particularly promising for achieving the required parameter regime, where the scaling $al \sim c^2$ corresponds to accelerations of $a \sim 10^{20} \, \text{m/s}^2$ and cavity sizes $l \sim 100-500 \, \mu\text{m}$.
-In this regime, the geometric enhancement factor ranges from approximately 1.06 to 1.26, representing a 6\% to 26\% increase over inertial decay rates.
-This enhancement is geometric rather than thermal in origin, arising from the cavity's accelerated motion rather than Unruh thermal effects.

-Superconducting circuits \cite{Friis:2012cx,Martinez:2016yna} offer a highly controlled platform ideally suited for this parameter regime.
+These platforms provide the most promising ways for detecting Unruh-like effects in decay processes accompanied by excitation of massive field quanta.

+Consequently quantum simulation platforms, particularly superconducting circuits, provide the most viable path for testing our model's prediction of the geometric enhancement $\Gamma_{\text{left}}/\Gamma_{\text{in}}\sim \frac{al/c^2}{\ln (1+al/c^2)}$ for an intermediate cavity size ($al\sim c^2$).
+Crucially, for the external environment to simulate the massive Dirac field, the effective mass scale must satisfy $M_{\text{eff}}c^2 \ll \hbar a/c$, which for typical acceleration parameters ($a = 10^{20} \, \text{m/s}^2$) requires an effective mass energy below $10^{-4}\text{eV}$.
+This can be achieved by engineering a low-frequency environment or using synthetic materials.
 In this architecture, micrometer-scale coplanar waveguide resonators ($l\sim 100-500 \mu\text{m}$) are ideally suited to pursue the $al\sim c^2$ regime.
-The required effective acceleration can be simulated via time-dependent modulation of circuit parameters, and the resulting enhanced decay rate can be read out using standard qubit measurement techniques.
-Crucially in our model, for the external environment to simulate the massive Dirac field, the effective mass scale must satisfy $Mc^2 \ll \hbar a/c$ ($M\ll a$ in natural units), which for typical parameters requires an effective mass energy below $10^{-4}\text{eV}$.
-This can be achieved by engineering a low-frequency environment or using synthetic materials.

-Optomechanical systems \cite{Aspelmeyer:2013lha} provide a complementary pathway.
-Here, optical photons in a cavity serve as the massless field, while a mechanical oscillator can act as an analogue for the massive field.
-Simulated acceleration can be achieved through strong optical driving, and the decay dynamics can be monitored through optical readout techniques.
-The mechanical oscillator's frequency $\omega_m$ must be chosen such that $\hbar\omega_m \ll \hbar a/c$ to satisfy $Mc^2 \ll \hbar a/c$, ensuring a small effective mass relative to the acceleration energy scale.
+The required effective acceleration can be simulated via time-dependent modulation of circuit parameters at microwave frequencies ($\sim 10-100 \text{GHz}$).